Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 do not have to learn yet another programming language.
 Moreover, they can use a well-understood and stable development platform, together with all its modern tools.
-Programmers can use features from the latest versions of Java, such as streams and lambda expressions.
+Programmers can use features from the latest versions of Java, including lambda expressions.
 There are, of course, limitations to the kind of code that can be run inside a blockchain.
-The most important limitation is that programmers can only call a portion of the huge Java library, whose behavior is deterministic and whose methods are guaranteed to terminate.
+The most important limitation is that programmers can only call a portion of the huge Java library, whose behavior is deterministic, whose cost is predictable and whose methods are guaranteed to terminate.

 The runtime of the Takamaka programming language